Yasasvani/Data-Science-Assignments/Assignment_12/README.md

 # Exploratory Data Analysis 2
 # Adult Income Prediction

-This project aims to predict whether an individual's income exceeds $50,000 per year based on various demographic and socioeconomic factors.
+This Assignment aims to predict whether an individual's income exceeds $50,000 per year based on various demographic and socioeconomic factors.
 The dataset used is the "Adult" dataset, also known as the "Census Income" dataset.

 ## Project Structure